kiddo18/pooled/README.md

 - A straight-forward Python workflow for wet-lab biologists to analyze pooled, functional genetic perturbation screens (e.g., CRISPR, RNAi, ORF) coupled with either viability or FACS-based readouts.

-- The pre-processing and QC steps of this workflow and the data demo below are duplicated from the Broad GPP's `poola` Python package.
+- The pre-processing and QC steps of this workflow below are duplicated from the Broad GPP's `poola` Python package.
 Please check it out [here](https://pypi.org/project/poola/).

 - The main difference in this `pooled` workflow is in the p-value calculation step. `pooled` determines the p-value for each element (sgRNA, shRNA, or ORF barcode) by comparing its normalized log2-fold change (LFC) gene-level rank against a randomly-permuted null distribution of gene-level ranks, whereas `poola`'s Method 1 scales the LFC to a Gaussian distribution.
 This approach was previously implemented in `R` by Dr. Mikolaj Slabicki from Dr. Benjamin Ebert's lab @ Dana-Farber Cancer Institute ([Slabicki and Kozicka et al., 2020](https://pubmed.ncbi.nlm.nih.gov/32494016/)).
 Hence, the demo data below is from the paper's _genome-wide FACS-based CRISPR-Cas9 screen_ in HEK293T cell line engineered to express a GFP/mCherry reporter of *CCNK* a.k.a. cyclin K protein's stabiblity (Fig.  2G).
 Special thanks to Dr. Slabicki whom generously made the original code and data available in the Method section.